preview new work

 I am committed to 2-D static forms for how they can still move us in a multi-motion, smartphone addicted world.
 Drawings & Paintings have the ability to be immersive without isolating.
 It’s all right there waiting to be seen, discussed and considered.
 Unlike film and other motion based forms, no darkened rooms, nothing missed because you looked away, listened to the question your friend had for you, or simply the bad luck to walk in at the middle.
 The pace is set by the work, but the experience is dictated by the viewers.

-In reference to figuration vs. abstraction as mutually exclusive approaches, i turn to Morandi’s succinct summation: I believe that nothing can be more abstract, more unreal, than what we actually see.
+In reference to the absurd (yet stubbornly persistent) idea that figuration and abstraction are inherently distinct approaches, i turn to Morandi’s succinct summation: I believe that nothing can be more abstract, more unreal, than what we actually see.

 And finally on visual representation in English capitalization rules, why am I more important than you?
 Shouldn’t you and i be equals?
 What other language so elevates the first person singular?